grafana/mimir/docs/sources/operating/deploying-the-monitoring-mixin/dashboards/alertmanager-resources.md

 # Alertmanager resources

-This dashboard shows CPU, memory, disk and networking metrics for the Alertmanager.
+The Alertmanager resources dashboard shows CPU, memory, disk and networking metrics for the Alertmanager.

-Requires Kubernetes resources metrics.
+This dashboard requires Kubernetes resources metrics.

 ## Example

-The following screenshot shows an example of this dashboard from a demo cluster.
+The following example shows an Alertmanager resources dashboard from a demo cluster.

 ![Grafana Mimir Alertmanager resources dashboard](../../../images/dashboards/mimir-alertmanager-resources.png)